gcperformance/service-data/README.md

 This notebook will ingest and process service-related data into ready-to-use csv files for visualization purposes or further analysis.

+Data collection changed in 2024 to allow departments to publish their own datasets directly to Open Government.
+With this change came some minor differences in the format and content between the 2018-2023 historical dataset currently on open government.
+In order to use the full dataset with all years, the following script merges the historical and current service inventory and service standard datasets.

 The following datasets will be consulted:

 **GC Service Inventory and Service Performance**: An inventory of Government of Canada services, their associated service standards and performance<br>